UtkarshVerma/hugo-dream-plus/README.md

 ![Dream Plus Theme](https://github.com/UtkarshVerma/hugo-dream-plus/blob/master/images/original.png)
 This theme is an upgraded version of the [Dream Theme](https://github.com/g1eny0ung/hugo-theme-dream) by [Yue Yang](https://github.com/g1eny0ung) and contains tons of new features such as:

-* "Card" and "Post" views for the home page
+* "Cards" and "Posts" views for the home page
 * twemoji rendering
 * Table of contents for posts
 * Random image background